Ezekiel Elliott: 2016 season

-During a Week 15 26–20 victory over the Tampa Bay Buccaneers, Elliott had 23 carries for 159 rushing yards and a touchdown.
-After scoring the touchdown, he jumped into an oversized Salvation Army Red Kettle, an unusual touchdown celebration.
-Since 1997 the Dallas Cowboys Thanksgiving Day football game halftime show has traditionally kicked off the Red Kettle campaign.
+During a narrow Week 13 17–15 road victory over the Minnesota Vikings on Thursday Night Football, Elliott had 20 carries for 86 yards and a touchdown.
+Two weeks later the Tampa Bay Buccaneers, he recorded 23 carries for 159 yards and a touchdown in the 26–20 victory.
+After scoring the touchdown, Elliott jumped into an oversized Salvation Army Red Kettle, an unusual touchdown celebration.
+Since 1997, the Dallas Cowboys Thanksgiving Day football game halftime show has traditionally kicked off the Red Kettle campaign.
 With that rushing touchdown, Elliott surpassed Tony Dorsett and Herschel Walker for the Cowboys rookie record.
-Because the Cowboys clinched the #1-seed in the NFC and home field advantage throughout the playoffs, Elliott rushed for 80 yards during the Week 16 42–21 victory over the Detroit Lions and did not play in the regular-season finale against the Philadelphia Eagles.
+Because the Cowboys clinched the #1-seed in the NFC and home field advantage throughout the playoffs, Elliott rushed for 80 yards and two touchdowns during the Week 16 42–21 victory over the Detroit Lions and did not play in the regular-season finale against the Philadelphia Eagles.

-Elliott finished his rookie year as the NFL's top rusher with 1,631 yards, which was the 47th best season all-time, the third most by a rookie (behind Eric Dickerson's 1,808 in 1983 and George Rogers' 1,674 in 1981), and the youngest player to reach 1,600 yards.
+Elliott finished his rookie year as the NFL's top rusher with 1,631 yards, which was the 47th best season all-time and the third most by a rookie (behind Eric Dickerson's 1,808 in 1983 and George Rogers' 1,674 in 1981) while also becoming the youngest player to reach 1,600 yards.
 Elliott finished third with 15 touchdowns behind LeGarrette Blount and David Johnson.
 He tied Mike Anderson, Clinton Portis, and Ickey Woods for the second most all-time by a rookie behind Eric Dickerson's 18.
 Elliott's 464 yards after contact ranked fourth among NFL running backs.
 Due to his successful season, Elliott was selected as a First-team All-Pro, and earned his first Pro Bowl, joining Dak Prescott as the first rookie running back and quarterback duo in NFL history to be selected.
-He was named to the PFWA All-Rookie Team.
+He was also selected to the PFWA All-Rookie Team and named PFWA NFL Rookie of the Year.
 Elliott was ranked seventh by his peers on the NFL Top 100 Players of 2017 and was the highest ranked running back.

 In his first NFL playoff game, Elliott had 22 carries for 125 yards during a 34–31 loss to the Packers in the Divisional Round, joining Duane Thomas as the only Cowboy rookie to rush for over 100 yards in a playoff game.